longzero2000/Tools_Python/Batch Rename And Format/readme.txt

 + Should put files with the same general format as image(png, jpg,...) in the same folder.
 + The files after processing will not be reverted, so back up to avoid errors.
 + Renaming the file will create a file corresponding to "name + number"
++ The file name you want to change cannot be numeric